-Exclusion from Gross Income.
-In the opinion of Bond Counsel, under existing federal law and assuming compliance with applicable requirements of the Code), that must be satisfied subsequent to the issue date of the Bonds, interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the alternative minimum tax applicable to individuals.
+General.
+In the opinion of Hillis Clark Martin & Peterson P.S., Bond Counsel, as of the Date of Issue and assuming compliance by the County with the applicable requirements of the Code that must be satisfied subsequent to the Date of Issue, under existing federal law, interest on the 2016A Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of determining the federal alternative minimum tax imposed on individuals and corporations.
+However, under existing federal law, interest on the 2016A Bonds is taken into account in determining adjusted current earnings for the purpose of computing the federal alternative minimum tax imposed on certain corporations.